-My name is Emma Nye and I’m Head of Chemistry A Level.
-Studying Chemistry at A Level is both challenging and fascinating so I’m really pleased you’ve chosen to take the course here at Reigate College.
-I’m looking forward to meeting you and welcoming you to the department in person at the beginning of the academic year.
+My name is Louise Harris, and I am Head of Chemistry A Level.
+Studying Chemistry at A Level is both fascinating and challenging, and I am delighted you have chosen to study the course here at Reigate College.
+I look forward to welcoming you to the Chemistry department and meeting you in person at the beginning of the academic year.

-To make sure you’re prepared for the course, I’d like you to complete a series of tasks and activities over the coming months.
-These activities will give you a better idea of the kinds of things you’ll be studying and the skills you’ll develop over the two years.
-Each task should be completed on your own, but there’ll be the chance to discuss what you’ve learnt with your fellow Chemists in September.
+To make sure you are prepared for the course, over the coming months I would like you to complete a series of tasks and activities.
+These activities will give you a better idea of the kinds of topics you will be studying and the skills you will develop over on the course.
+Each task should be completed on your own, but there will be the chance to discuss what you have learnt with your fellow Chemists in September.

-and activities are designed to start preparing you for Chemistry A Level.
-They should be completed by 1 June.
+The following tasks and activities are designed to start preparing you for Chemistry A Level.

 The Chemistry of Fireworks

 Chemistry has many uses in everyday life.
 Some applications are not as obvious as others, but fireworks are a very visual example of seeing chemistry at work.

 How much do you actually know about the chemistry behind